eevee/eev.ee/content/2011-05-10-unity-vs-gnome-shell.markdown

 title: Unity vs. GNOME Shell
 date: 2011-05-10 22:22:00
-tags: interfaces, linux
+category: blog
-category: 90% of everything
+tags: ui, linux, tech

 For those not aware, the [GNOME][] world is getting shaken up lately.
 GNOME 3.0 was released last month, with a completely redesigned interface called [GNOME Shell][].
 Meanwhile [Ubuntu][], the biggest GNOME-based distribution by a gigantic margin, decided that they are super special snowflakes and do not want to use GNOME Shell, so they [repurposed][nih] their [netbook interface, Unity][unity], and scrambled to make it tolerable on desktops for the [11.04 Ubuntu release][natty] next week.